recsys-benchmark/DaisyRec-v2.0-doc/docs/source/basic settings.rst

 --val_size
 -----------
-  ratio of validation set size, e.g., 0.1 means retaining 10% of training data as validation data
+  ratio of validation set size in the range of (0,1), e.g., 0.1 means retaining 10% of training data as validation data

 --test_size
 -----------
-  ratio of test set size, e.g., 0.2 means retaining 20% of the whole data as test data
+  ratio of test set size in the range of (0,1), e.g., 0.2 means retaining 20% of the whole data as test data

 --topk
 -------